 This guide covers the basics of liposuction, what you can expect, types of liposuction, and more.

-Many people are annoyed by fat they can’t quickly lose, so liposuction is one of the most common cosmetic procedures these days.
-Here are several reasons why liposuction is so popular:
+Many people are annoyed by body fat they can’t quickly lose, so liposuction is one of the most common cosmetic procedures these days.
+Here are several reasons why liposuction procedure is so popular:

-Below are details of standard liposuction procedures.
+Below are details of different types of liposuction procedures.
 Keep in mind that liposuction isn’t an ‘easy out’ way to avoid diet and exercise.
-If you’re obese, you need to get to your target weight before considering liposuction as an option.
+If you’re obese, you need to get to your target weight before considering body contouring procedure like liposuction as an option.

 The plastic surgeon makes tiny cuts in the skin and sticks a small cannula in them to suck out the fat and solution.

-Your surgeon puts a rod under your skin that releases ultrasonic waves.
-This bursts the fat cell walls and makes them break down so they can be suctioned away.
-There also is a new UAL procedure called VASER that offers a lower chance of skin damage.
+Your surgeon puts a rod under your skin that releases ultrasonic waves or ultrasound energy.
+This bursts the fat cells walls and makes them break down so they can be suctioned away.
+There also is a new ultrasound assisted liposuction called VASER that offers a lower chance of loose skin damage.
 It also can provide superior skin contouring over traditional UAL.

-This type of liposuction utilizes a special laser to destroy the fat cells for easy removal.
-The surgeon places a small laser fiber through tiny incisions and liquefies the fat.
+Laser assisted liposuction utilizes a special laser to destroy the fat cells for easy removal.
+The surgeon places a small laser fiber through tiny incisions and liquefies the fat removal.
 Then it is vacuumed out with a cannula.